 Implementation and Design Considerations:

-• Material Properties: The selection of materials boasting known strength and ductility attributes is pivotal to achieving desired behavior during seismic events.
+• Material Properties: Choose materials with known strength and ductility for desired seismic behavior.

-• Load Distribution: The transmission of loads from floors and roofs to beams and ultimately to columns must be orchestrated in a manner that mitigates excessive localized stresses.
+• Load Distribution: Ensure loads transfer from floors to beams and columns without excessive localized stresses.

-• Connection Details: The integrity of connections between columns and beams is paramount to ensure seamless load transfer and thwart potential weak points.
+• Connection Details: Strengthen connections between columns and beams to ensure smooth load transfer and prevent weak points.

 The ProtaStructure Design Guide: